 AFEN BC3815 The Worlds of Ntozake Shange and Digital Storytelling.
 4 points.

 Prerequisites: Enrollment limited to 12 students.
 Permission of the instructor required.
-Interested students should complete the application at: http://bit.ly/ShangeWorlds.
+Interested students should complete the application at http://bit.ly/Ntozake2019.
 Students should have taken a course beyond the intro level from ONE of the following areas: American Literature (through the English Department), Africana Studies, American Studies, Theatre or Women's Studies.
-Please note that this is a yearlong course; students who are accepted into this course will need to take its second half, AFEN BC3816, in the spring semester.
+Students who successfully complete into this course will be eligible to take the second half of the course in Spring 2019.
+NOTE: There will be three extra sessions scheduled in the Digital Humanities Center.

 |Course Number||Section/Call Number||Times/Location||Instructor||Points||Enrollment|